 Knowledge & Skills for Scuba Diving Professionals

 There are many skills you can work on, from home, with online support.
-Among the top of that list, there’s your ability at understanding what customers want and at improving your chances of getting them to purchase it from you.
+At the top of that list, there’s your ability at understanding what customers want and at improving your chances of getting them to purchase it from you.
 It’s called “selling.”

 This word, “selling,” is not the most popular one in the dive industry!
 Many scuba diving professionals believe that selling is beneath them.
 The “capitalist dive shop owner” should take care of selling while the instructor simply teaches scuba diving.